Home Tutorials Training Consulting Books Company Contact us

 Select the Extensions tab in this editor to create new extensions.
 On the Extension Points tab you can define new extension points.

-Extensions defines by plug-in
+Extensions defined by plug-in

 By using the Add… button you can add a new extension.
 After adding one extension you can right-click on it to add elements or attributes.